 Major Drilling Group International Inc. (the "Company") is incorporated under the Canada Business Corporations Act and has its head office at 111 St. George Street, Moncton, NB, Canada.
 The Company's common shares are listed on the Toronto Stock Exchange ("TSX").
 The principal source of revenue consists of contract drilling for companies primarily involved in mining and mineral exploration.
-The Company has operations in Canada, the United States, Mexico, South America, Asia, Africa, and Australia.
+The Company has operations in North America, South America, Australia, Asia, and Africa.